How Big Should Your Wedding Really Be?

 Needing to edit your guest list in order to create your perfect day but feeling stuck?

-1. Organize Your Guest List.
-Put your guests into categories so that it’s easier to look at.
+Organize Your Wedding Guest List with Clear Categories Put your guests into categories so that it’s easier to look at.
 Try dividing everyone into groups like “immediate family”, “relatives”, “personal friends”, “family friends”, “coworkers”, etc. Doing this can help you see where have some wiggle room.

-2. Think About Photos.
+Think About Your Wedding Photos and Long-Term Memories.
 If you’re pretty certain that in five years there’s a good chance you won’t remember who someone in your wedding photo is, then that person, as much as you might like to have them at your wedding, might be someone to consider cutting from your guest list.

-3. Strategize Your Invites.
+Send Wedding Invitations in Phases to Stay Within Your Guest Count.
 We love the idea of creating invitations for everyone on your initial list and then sending them out in waves, starting with the most important guests.
 As your RSVPs come in, you can determine when and if you can send out more, which is helpful if you’re working with a tight budget or a strict venue.

 Previous